mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

   while (dest < &_ebss) *dest++ = 0;
 ```

-And the rest of startup simply configures the gpio pins as we did in the
+And the rest of startup simply configures the GPIO pins as we did in the
 assembly example before jumping into the loop.

 #### [blink.c](https://github.com/mdaffin/embedded-examples/blob/master/teensy-3-c/blink.c#L85-L93)